bhargav2143/certified-kubernetes-administrator-course/docs/09-Networking/07-Pre-requisite-CNI.md

 In this section, we will take a look at **Pre-requisite Container Network Interface(CNI)** The CNI is a set of standards that define how programs should be developed to solve networking challenges in a container runtime environment.
+Docker does not implement CNI.
+Docker has its own set of standards known as CNM which stands for Container Network Model which is another standard that aims at solving container networking.
+When kubernetes creates docker containers it creates them on the none network.
+It then invokes the configured CNI plugins who takes care of the rest of the configuration.
 ![net-7](../../images/net7.PNG)

 ## Third Party Network Plugin Providers